hannestschofenig/tschofenig-ids/tls-key-update/draft-tschofenig-tls-extended-key-update.md

 traffic keys.

-If Hybrid key exchange is used {{I-D.ietf-tls-hybrid-design}}, the two shared secrets concatenated together (concatenated_shared_secret) is input to the HKDF-Extract function to produce the value sk.
+If Hybrid key exchange is used {{I-D.ietf-tls-hybrid-design}}, the two shared secrets concatenated together serve as input to

+the HKDF-Extract function to produce the value sk.

 #  Security Considerations